Shantnu12345/Astar/README.md

-# CPPND: Capstone Hello World Repo
+# Description
-For the capstone, I chose to implement an Astar path planning algorithm that finds path for a non-holonomic differential drive robot from a start position to an end position.
+Astar path planning algorithm that finds path for a non-holonomic differential drive robot from a start position to an end position.

 ## Basic Build Instructions